ihmeuw/pseudopeople/docs/source/noise/index.rst

 Pseudopeople applies the different types of row-based and column-based noise in the following order to mimic the data generation process by which a real dataset might be corrupted.
-The final column of the table, "Config Key," is the name of the noise type in the configuration dictionary used to generate the noised datasets.
+The final column of the table, "Config Key," is the name of the noise type in the configuration used to customize the noise settings.

 .. list-table:: Types of noise in order of application
   :widths: 1 2 5 1